HassoPlattnerInstituteHCI/SpeechIOForUnity/README.md

 ### OS setup

-Right now English / German / Japanese are supported.
+Right now English / Dutch/ German / Japanese are supported.
 You need to install necessary language module from your OS setting.

-Derzeit werden Englisch / Deutsch / Japanisch unterstützt.
-Sie müssen das erforderliche Sprachmodul in Ihrer OS-einstellung installieren.

-今の所英語・ドイツ語・日本語に対応しています．OSの設定から必要な言語モジュールをインストールしてください．

 ### Unity